PrefectHQ/prefect/docs/concepts/deployments.md

 - `block-type/block-name` indicates just the block, including any path included in the block configuration.
 - `block-type/block-name/path` indicates a storage path in addition to any path included in the block configuration.

-When specifying an infrastructure block with the `-ib` or `--infra-block` options, you specify the block by passing its slug.
+When specifying an infrastructure block with the `-ib` or `--infra-block` flag, you specify the block by passing its slug.
 The infrastructure block slug is formatted as `block-type/block-name`.

 | Block name | Block class name | Block type for a slug |
 | --- | --- | --- |